asc-es-iot/asc-esp32-iot-board/README.md

 | [**docs**](docs) | Complete documentation of the board. |
 | [**assets**]() | Contains all screenshots embedded in the tutorial documentation. |

+A reference to all the acronyms used during this tutorial can be found [here](./docs/Interfaces.md).

 ## References